User Management and Security

 Sometimes you don't have a known list of members (for instance, for an open-source project).
 In this case you can change the organization's type to "public".
 In a public organization, everyone (including those without an Nx Cloud account) can see and do everything an organization member can see and do.

-Managing Access Tokens
+Nx CLI and Access Tokens

 There are two types of tokens: